Trachoma: Antibiotics

 Azithromycin (single oral dose of 20 mg/kg) or topical tetracycline (1% eye ointment twice a day for six weeks).
 Azithromycin is preferred because it is used as a single oral dose.
 Although it is expensive, it is generally used as part of the international donation program organized by Pfizer.
 Azithromycin can be used in children from the age of six months and in pregnancy.
 As a community-based antibiotic treatment, some evidence suggests that oral azithromycin was more effective than topical tetracycline, but no consistent evidence supported either oral or topical antibiotics as being more effective.
 Antibiotic treatment reduces the risk of active trachoma in individuals infected with chlamydial trachomatis.

 Surgery

 For individuals with trichiasis, a bilamellar tarsal rotation procedure is warranted to direct the lashes away from the globe.
-Evidence suggests that use of a lid clamp and absorbable sutures would result in reduced lid contour abnormalities and granuloma formulation after surgery.
-Early intervention is beneficial as the rate of recurrence is higher in more advanced disease.
+Evidence suggests that the use of a lid clamp and absorbable sutures would result in reduced lid contour abnormalities and granuloma formulation after surgery.
+Early intervention is beneficial as the rate of recurrence is higher in more advanced diseases.